-Metric types in Stackdriver Monitoring are classified into general groups, based on the type of service that collects the data.
+Metric types in Cloud Monitoring are classified into general groups, based on the type of service that collects the data.
 This page provides links to reference lists for each of these groups.

-GCP metrics, for Google Cloud Platform services such as Compute Engine and BigQuery.
+Google Cloud metrics, for Google Cloud services such as Compute Engine and BigQuery.

 Kubernetes metrics, for Google Kubernetes Engine (GKE).

-Metrics for Stackdriver agents, Amazon Web Services, open-source, and third-party applications:
+Metrics for Cloud Monitoring and Cloud Logging agents, Amazon Web Services, open-source, and third-party applications:

-Agent metrics, for VM instances running the Stackdriver agents.
+Agent metrics, for VM instances running the Monitoring and Logging agents.

 AWS metrics, for Amazon Web Services such as Amazon Redshift and Amazon CloudFront.